 Here’s another option if your family is after that authentic, local farm experience.
 This family-run operation sells a wide variety of produce, including pick-your-pumpkins, which are available in classic orange as well as “exotic” variations.
 Also available come October are squash, gourds, and fall raspberries.

 10825 Ninth Line at Elgin Mills Rd, Markham

 Pick your own pumpkin at this farm that offers hundreds of choices and a variety of price points (including the option to pay for a wheelbarrow full of pumpkins).
-The farm also charges a small admission fee (in 2018 it was $3 a person or $10 for a family of four) that gets you access to a corn maze and some great photo ops with a giant scarecrow.
+The farm also charges a small admission fee that gets you access to a corn maze and some great photo ops with a giant scarecrow.
 The on-site market also offers the option to purchase white pumpkins as well as mini ones and a wide variety of perfect-for-fall-decorating items including mums, gourds and straw bales.

 Round the Bend Farm

 From now until the end of October, your family can check out Round the Bend’s Farm Fall Festival every Saturday as well as Thanksgiving Monday.
 After picking out that perfect pumpkin, your kids can pet and feed farm animals, burn off some energy playing on a straw pyramid and enjoy the corn maze.
 There are also tons of other tasty and pretty produce available at the farm’s on-site market.